rdrgbaioco/rdrgbaioco/README.md

 ## Hi

 **I'm Samuel R. Baioco**.
-I'm currently developer mobile / desktop with Flutter, and API with Dart language.
+I'm currently a mobile/desktop developer with Dart - Flutter, and also backend APIs with C# (.NET Core) and Dart.

 ### If the only tool you have is a hammer, **you tend to see every problem as a nail** - **Abrahan Maslow**